EO-College/tomography_tutorial/README.md

 automatically.
 Please mind that under Windows paths need to be separated with `\\` or `/`, a single backslash will cause an error.
-You now have a custom version of the tutorial, which you can modify as you like and restart via function `start`.
+You now have a custom version of the tutorial, which you can modify as you like and restart later via function `start`.
 If you want to restore the original notebook, which was delivered with the Python package, just delete your custom version and run function `start` again.

 ## API documentation

-The documentation of the package functions which are used in the notebook can be found [here](https://eocollege-tomography.readthedocs.io/en/latest/index.html).
+The documentation of the package functionality which is used in the notebook can be found [here](https://eocollege-tomography.readthedocs.io/en/latest/index.html).